 Access to education is important to democracy.
 I will seek efficient ways to improve our school systems.
 I will work to increase choice and competition among public and private schools so that our schools can effectively serve the particular needs of their communities.

 Illinois tax dollars are not being spent effectively to educate our children.
 For example, Indiana public schools spend 25% less per pupil than Illinois, and their pupils are excelling over Illinois in academic performance.
-We need to spend our money wisely to make sure our children get the quality education they need, but increasing funding is not in and of itself a solution — nor is it something that we need at this point, especially considering the current state of Illinois' finances.
+We need to spend our money wisely to make sure our children get the quality education they need.
+Issuing more debt while its status is close to junk is not fair to those who would eventually have to pay it back: our children.

 If there is a shortfall in funding for a state-accredited school via local funding and private donations, the difference should be made up primarily from local property taxes in the same county, and then from state grants that are tied to the rates of college attendance and post-graduation employment.